 Insurance is another important aspect of buying a car and your teen needs to learn how insurance works.
 Obviously, once you add your teen to your policy the premium will increase.
 You can explain that this extra cost represents the extra risk the insurance company places on young drivers.
 You can also explain that taking a driving safety course and maintaining good grades in school allow some insurance companies to reduce their rates.

-Parents always have different views but many believe that the new teen driver should contribute to the insurance cost.
+Parents always have different views but many believe that the new teen driver should contribute to the insurance costs.
+Include your teen in the process, comparison shop for car insurance together and discuss the ins and outs of the insurance plan and what the various coverages mean.
 This not only motivates them to keep the premium down but also teaches them more about the true cost of owning a car.

 There’s little that worries parents more than when they’re teen with a brand-new driver’s license pulls out of the driveway for the first time.
 All of the study and driving practice have now lead to the point that your teen is allowed to drive alone and that can be scary.